jps723/eurorackModules/manyMelody/README.md

 SDFat-Adafruit Fork
 ```

-Once all of the dependencies have been installed, and you’ve uploaded a trial sketch, upload the code that you’ve downloaded from the repository and have fun!
+Once all of the dependencies have been installed, and you’ve uploaded a trial sketch, upload the code that you’ve downloaded from the repository.